-Start your day in Szent Gellért
+Start the day in Szent Gellért

-Be amazed by the Rupestrian church
+Be amazed by the Rupestrian Church

 A good part of the Gellért mountain, very close to the spa, is perforated by a series of tunnels product of the action of the thermal waters that crossed its interior.